savonet/book/technology.md

 playlist typically contains the last minute of audio split into segments of 2 seconds.
-Moreover, the playlist can indicate multiple versions of the stream with various formats and encoding qualities, so that the client can switch to a lower bitrate if the connection becomes bad and back to higher bitrates when it is better again, without interrupting the stream: this is called _adaptative_ streaming.
+Moreover, the playlist can indicate multiple versions of the stream with various formats and encoding qualities, so that the client can switch to a lower bitrate if the connection becomes bad, and back to higher bitrates when it is better again, without interrupting the stream: this is called _adaptative_ streaming.
 Here, the files are downloaded one by one, and are served by an usual HTTP server.
 This means that we can reuse all the technology developed for those